Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/selecting.rst

 Lasso Select
 ------------

-To activate the tool use the :kbd:`Ctrl-LMB` while dragging.
+To activate the tool use the :kbd:`Ctrl-RMB` while dragging.

 .. list-table:: An example of using the *Lasso Select tool* in *Vertex Select Mode*.